Bagé: History

 Even after the final demarcation of the border the lands of Bagé were the theater of wars and battles.
 In 1825 Carlos de Alvear invaded the territory from Uruguay and in 1827 the forces of general Juan Antonio Lavalleja conquered the town.
 In 1828 a treaty brought peace to the borderlands.
 Brazil accepted Uruguay's independence but in exchange kept some of the borderlands previously disputed for centuries between Spain and Portugal.

 In 1835 it was the Gauchos who were fighting among each other.
-This new conflict was due to the ideals of republicans and imperialists.
+This new conflict was due to the ideals of republicans and monarchism.
 Bagé once again was witness to battles and pillaging.
 One of the most important, the Battle of Seival, took place between imperialist and republican forces led by Antônio de Souza Netto.
-The latter was victorious and he proclaimed the República Rio – Grandense.
+The latter was victorious and he proclaimed the Riograndense Republic.

 After this Farroupilha Revolution in 1846 Bagé was elevated to the category of "freguesia" and in the same year to "vila".
 In 1858 it was proclaimed head of the "comarca" and in 1859 it became a city.

 Another revolution broke out in 1893 when the federalists reacted to the coming to power of the republicans.
 In this year Gumercindo Saraiva invaded Rio Grande do Sul and at Passo do Salsinho, the first combat took place.
 During this revolution the municipality was witness to the Battle of the Traíras, the Siege of Rio Negro, and the Siege of Bagé.
 At Rio Negro 300 prisoners had their throats cut.
 In the Siege of Bagé combats took place in the center of the town.

 With the end of combats the beginning of the twentieth century seemed promising as Bagé had potential to become an industrial and agricultural center.

 Narratives from this period show that the climate was benign and the soil rich in natural resources, with special mention of the coal mines of Candiota and Rio Negro.
 In the cattle raising sector Bagé was a large producer of sheep, cows and horses.
 Agriculture was less developed with the main crops being wheat and rice.

 Bagé could count on considerable urban progress.
 The first railroad was inaugurated in 1884 with the finishing of the line to Rio Grande.
 Electrical lighting arrived in 1899, with Bagé being the first city in the state to have this important sign of progress.
 In 1913 a piped water system was installed.

 Due to the importance of the city for the region it is called "Queen of the Border".
 It is the seat of the Universidade da Região da Campanha – URCAMP and is the seat of the Roman Catholic Diocese of Bagé.